-- Review and remind staff to utilize checklist with all applications and renewals to ensure all documentations are in the file. - Discuss all verification of asset requirements and the importance of supporting documentation. - Discuss all income verification requirements and the importance of supporting documentation. - Discuss case transfer process to ensure all verifications and documentation is obtained and included in case files and in MAXIS. - Discuss findings at unit meetings.
+- Review and remind staff to utilize checklist with all applications and renewals to ensure all documentation was obtained and/or retained in the file. - Discuss all verification of asset requirements and the importance of supporting documentation. - Discuss all income verification requirements and the importance of supporting documentation. - Discuss case transfer process to ensure all verifications and documentation is obtained and included in case files and in MAXIS. - Discuss findings at unit meetings.